Sustainability | Meals on Wheels People

 • PGE Drive Change Fund grant fully funded purchase of electric refrigerated cargo van and Nissan LEAF for Meals 4 Kids program (2021)

-• Green Committee restarted after 3 year hiatus – staff led and board attended (2023)
+• Green Committee restarted after three-year hiatus — staff led and board attended (2023)

 • Free sale for employees and community of used office equipment and supplies, organizational schwag, leftover event supplies (ongoing)